eliveli/TIL/StackEdit/test.md

 It is so sad that there was no information about it (at least when I searched).
-I am beginner both GitHub and StackEdit, also I am a Korean not English who speaks and reads
+I am beginner both GitHub and StackEdit, also I am a Korean not English who speaks and reads freely...

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**